 8 with 1 Rockjumper leader & local birding leader

-relaxed, with some long days in the field
+moderate, with some long days in the field

 comfortable

-mostly easy with some tricky/rare target species
+mostly easy to moderate with some tricky/rare target species

 pre-Colombian archaeological sites of Monte Alban & Yagul, Oaxaca City.

-good to excellent
+good

 David was brilliant, as usual, and the Mexican guides were also exceptional, making for a really good tour.
 Great country, fabulous birds, would like to go back.